AT&T's Stephenson is backed into corner on T-Mobile

-NEW YORK, Aug 31 AT&T Inc (T.N) Chief Executive Randall Stephenson has bet the house with his $39 billion deal to buy T-Mobile USA -- and now he has no choice but to double down on his wager.
+NEW YORK AT&T Inc Chief Executive Randall Stephenson has bet the house with his $39 billion deal to buy T-Mobile USA -- and now he has no choice but to double down on his wager.

 The Department of Justice's decision to sue to block the deal, which would merge the nation's second- and fourth-largest mobile service providers to take roughly 75 percent control of the market, easily provides the biggest challenge of Stevenson's tenure as AT&T CEO: proving the DOJ wrong.